andyblight/lottery/README.md

 * Use the results of the next draw to evaluate the stats generation methods.
 * Use the results of the evaluation to improve the stats generation methods.

-In progress

-Write updater utility that fetches the Merseyworld data.
-Use Python Beautiful Soup to scrape the web site.

-## Future

-TBD
+Decide what to do about merging results CSV files for better analysis.

 ## Bugs

 Vary stats ticket generation to improve evaluation.
 Both stats methods are identical!!!
+ - 3 most likely and 3 least likely

+Fix lotto evaluation.

+Fix next_ticket.py so it passes tests in test.sh.

 Look at the way date ranges are generated.
 For the EuroMillions lottery, the date ranges may need to be generated per ball set, so generating a range of dates first thing may be wrong.
 Certainly, I need to set a start date, so I can use past data sets to test prediction methods.
 How far to go back depends on each lottery and each set of balls.

+## Future

+TBD

+## In progress

+Implementing new ticket generation method, 3 most, 3 least.

+## Done

+1/4/2018 Added importer utility.
+Downloads 6 months of results for Lotto and Euromillions.